This website uses cookies

 Assembly of the upgraded S-92A+ has begun in New York, with gearbox and engine improvements increasing payload capacity, endurance and overall mission performance.

 Sikorsky is preparing to build its first production batch of S-92A+ helicopters, the latest variant of its commercial heavy-lift aircraft.
-The aircraft will be manufactured and assembled in Stratford and Owego, New York for a head-of-state transport customer as well as anticipated demand from head-of-state and offshore energy operators.
+The aircraft will be manufactured and assembled in Stratford and Owego, New York, for a head-of-state transport customer and anticipated demand from additional heads-of-state and offshore energy operators.

-A 14th country has ordered two S-92A+ helicopters for head-of-state transport.
+A fourteenth country has ordered two S-92A+ helicopters for head-of-state transport.
 Sikorsky will assemble those aircraft alongside three additional production units.

-The manufacturer says its production system can support up to 12 S-92A+ helicopters annually to serve demand across head-of-state transport, offshore energy missions, personnel or cargo transport, firefighting and military operations.
+The manufacturer says its production system can support up to 12 S-92A+ helicopters a year to serve demand across head-of-state transport, offshore energy missions, personnel or cargo transport, firefighting and military operations.

 Dynamic components including the main gearbox, blades and drivetrains will be produced at Sikorsky’s Stratford headquarters while final assembly continues in Owego.
-The site previously delivered 23 U.S. presidential helicopters based on the S-92A platform.
-Sikorsky also delivered two S-92A helicopters to head-of-state customers in Asia and the Middle East during 2025.
+The site previously delivered 23 US presidential helicopters based on the S-92A platform.
+Sikorsky also delivered two S-92A helicopters to head-of-state customers in Asia and the Middle East in 2025.

 All future production aircraft will be standardised around the S-92A+ configuration.
 The upgrade introduces the Phase IV main gearbox alongside more powerful GE CT7-8A6 engines.
 The Phase IV gearbox is designed for a minimum lifecycle of more than 6,000 flight hours and incorporates auxiliary lubrication that allows a helicopter to complete a flight safely if primary oil pressure is lost.